Amplify Your Brand With a Powerful Website Strategy

 Journey to Discover

 Understanding all of this leads us to create very specific messages and strategies to influence.
 It’s all possible and it’s a journey well worth taking.
 My book and its bonuses are a first step.
 Technology is changing everything and it’s an exciting time to be in hospitality.
 My book and these bonuses are the start of a great discovery that will open doors and change the way you see things.
-As we move through the three books, you will gain access to all sorts of resources to help you.
-Be sure to join at http://marketinghotelstourismonline.com
+As we move through these three books, you will gain access to all sorts of resources to help you.
+Be sure to join in at http://marketinghotelstourismonline.com

 Get Ready to Change

 The other thing we need to know about strategy is that it is not the same as it was before.
 The internet has ushered in the digital age of exponential innovation and technology.
 It has only just begun.
 We are on the threshold of technology that does more that we ever imagined.
 Things change and the pace of change is accelerating.
 In the not too distant future, online and offline will all be digital, innovative and dynamic.
-To win one must be able to integrate old and new to create sustainable competitive advantages, personalisation and the values that go with it.
+To win one must be able to integrate old and new to create sustainable, competitive advantages, personalisation and the values that go with it.